-Appalachain Trail to Jump Off Trail is a 6.1 mile heavily trafficked out and back trail located near Gatlinburg, NC that features beautiful wild flowers and is rated as moderate.
+Appalachain Trail to Jump Off Trail is a 6.1 mile heavily trafficked out and back trail located near Gatlinburg, North Carolina that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, camping, birding, and backpacking and is accessible year-round.

 There is a restroom at Newfound Gap close to the trailhead.